chetanaya/st-mermaid-ai/README.md

 - **AI-Powered Analysis**: Automatically analyzes your text to understand intent and suggest diagram types
 - **Multiple Diagram Types**: Supports 10+ Mermaid diagram types including flowcharts, sequence diagrams, Gantt charts, and more
-- **Interactive Workflow**: Uses LangGraph for a multi-step AI agent workflow
+- **Interactive Workflow**: Uses LangGraph for a multi-step AI agent workflow with specialized code generators
+- **Syntax Validation**: Utilizes MermaidSyntax class for validation and diagram-specific templates
 - **Smart Recommendations**: Provides suggestions for related diagrams and improvements
 - **Download Options**: Export diagrams as Mermaid code or HTML files
 - **Conversation History**: Keeps track of your diagram generation sessions